libhal/SJSU-Dev2/documentation/framework/rst/getting-started/getting-started.rst

   .. note::
     If :code:`make flash` couldn't find your device, try running it again.
-If it continues to fail then it may not have the bootloader installed on it.
+If it continues to fail then it could a few things such as, (1) you haven't installed the driver yet or (2) the board may not have the bootloader installed on it, which allows the board to be programmed.
 To install the bootloader, follow the steps at the bottom of this page.

 **Step 3**
   To view output messages and interact with the board, go to this URL and following the setup instructions: